gneu77/rx-signals/docs/rp_state_effects_start.md

 Proper state-management serves to connect data-components with visual-components without introducing direct dependencies between them.

 You're likely familiar with visual components in frontend frameworks/libraries, like e.g. component-classes in Angular, or classes and functions in React.
-A question that might come to your mind now, is '_If I want to separate state and state-logic from the visual representation, what kind of building block should I use as re-usable and composable components?_'.
+A question that might come to your mind now, is '_If I want to separate state and state-logic from the visual representation, what kind of building block should I use as re-usable and composable data-logic components?_'.
 _rx-signals_ answers this question with the `SignalsFactory`-class and the `Signals`-type which are the reactive, immutable equivalents to imperative, mutable class-instances and classes.
 You will learn about this in the [_rx-signals_ getting started guide](https://github.com/gneu77/rx-signals/blob/master/docs/rx-signals_start.md).
 But let's not reach ahead and instead keep on reading here for now.